Table of Contents

 Link: https://shmuplations.com/success1989/

-Archive Link: https://web.archive.org/web/20191202001047/http://shmuplations.com/success1989/
+Archive Links: https://web.archive.org/web/20191202001047/http://shmuplations.com/success1989/

 Translator: shmuplations

 Notes: Mr. Miyamoto was one of 12 developers interviewed as part of a “Success Story” feature.
+The title is a machine translation.
+Scan by ozidual.

 Summary: He graduated from Kanazawa College with a degree in industrial design.